sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/matrix8.svg'</img>

-You can use as many Rhythm blocks as you'd like inside the Graphical-notation Matrix block.
+You can use as many Rhythm blocks as you'd like inside the Pitch-time Matrix block.
 In the above example, two Rhythm blocks are used, resulting in three quarter notes and six eighth notes.